ahoxus/ahoxus.github.io/index.md

 here's an idea. to be discussed and thought through together.

-until june 1st 2020, we are accepting 10 new members. the idea will only continue if we get the new members.
+we are accepting 10 new members. this campaign will last for a short period and it'll only mine forward if we get the new members.

 we want people who are ready to shift their world and live with us for 1 year. read everything here. talk to us. act by yourself.